codeontap/codeontap/docs/development/creating-a-release.md

     5. CodeOnTap

 6. Confirm that the DockerHub Images have built.
 Tagging the repositories should trigger DockerHub builds for each of the Images which are listed as Docker Images
-7. Activate the Read The Docs Version .
-Head to the CodeOnTap Docs Admin site and under versions there should be an entry for your version listed in the Inactive Versions list.
-Click edit on the Version and then tick Active to publish the new version and update the version references to the train release tag, and push to Github.
+7. Activate the Read The Docs Version.
+Head to the CodeOnTap Docs Admin site and under Versions there should be an entry for your version listed in the Inactive Versions list.
+Click edit on the Version and then tick Active to publish the new version.